 It is legal in Nevada to batter, injure or even kill another person in self-defense.
-However, self-defense is lawful only when you reasonably believe you're facing immediate harm and you inflict no more force than is necessary to protect yourself.
+However, self-defense is lawful only when you reasonably believe you are facing immediate harm and you inflict no more force than is necessary to protect yourself.

 Our Las Vegas criminal defense lawyers have been very successful in fighting violent crimes charges by claiming self-defense.
 Scroll down to learn more about self-defense laws in Nevada and how we can help your case.

 Self-defense is a legal defense in Nevada that excuses violent behavior that otherwise would be criminal.
-As long as you're reasonably trying to protect yourself, the law recognizes that you shouldn't be penalized for hurting or even mortally wounding someone else.
+As long as you are reasonably trying to protect yourself, the law recognizes that you should not be penalized for hurting or even mortally wounding someone else.

 How do courts determine whether an act of violence qualifies as self-defense in Las Vegas, NV?